-Several options are available to customize the size and visibility of various components of the hydrograph in the Page and Figure Setup window, which is accessible by clicking on the \square icon (see Fig. 6.2).
-The Page and Figure Setup window is shown in Fig. 6.6, as well as the components of the hydrograph for which the size or the visibility can be configured.
+Several options are available to customize the size and visibility of the various components of the hydrograph in the Page and Figure Setup window, which is accessible by clicking on the \square icon (see Fig. 6.2).
+The Page and Figure Setup window is shown in Fig. 6.7, along with an annoted figure where are presented the various components of the hydrograph layout that can be configured from this dialog.

-Fig. 6.6: Presentation of the components of the hydrograph for which the size or the visibility can be configured in the Page and Figure Setup window.
+Fig. 6.7: Presentation of the components of the hydrograph for which the size or the visibility can be configured in the Page and Figure Setup window.